dylan-brackett/shopping-planner/README.md

 # shopping-planner
+---

 This app helps you to plan your shopping trips so that you can track all the items you need to get on your next trip out to the store.
-With this app you can plan out the items you need to get, how much they cost, where you need to get it, and how many.
+With this app you can plan out the items you need to get, how much they cost, and how many.
 Never forget milk at the store again!

+This app was built using React and Tailwind CSS.

+## Features
+---
+- Add items to your shopping list, including the quantity and the price of the item
+- Delete items
+- Edit the value of items
+- Responsive, so this website will run on both desktop and mobile

+## Known Issues
+- Form inputs are not validated for empty strings yet
+- Some components need refactoring for greater clarity
+- Testing is still in the works

+## Possible Future Features
+- Total price of all items
+- Use webstorage to save the list between sessions
+- Add an optional location field for an item

-## Running
+## Installing and Running

 In the project directory, you can run:

+### `npm install`

+and then

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+To run the app.
+You can then open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.

 ### `npm run build`